 What Do You Want From Your Setup?

-Whether you only desire to build a modest electrical setup in your van or you have dreams of constructing a luxury, off-grid electrical system, it’s important to do the proper research and homework beforehand.
+Whether you only desire to build a modest electrical setup or you have dreams of constructing a luxury, off-grid electrical system, it’s important to do the proper research and homework beforehand.

 In the following sections, you will learn how to plan and build your own electrical system.
 Below is exactly what we will cover in this article: